plus3it/amigen7/Docs/README_InstanceVerification.md

 ### `runcmd` Section:
 As prototyped this section will:
-- Use the `fdisk` utility to resize the partition conatining the LVM2 volume-group that contains toe root filesystems.
+- Use the `parted` utility to resize (via a delete and recreation method) the partition conatining the LVM2 volume-group that, in turn, contains the root filesystems.
 - Use `partprobe` to request the kernel to reread its partition table.
 - Make the `/etc/rc.d/rc.local` executable so that it will be run at next boot.
 - Append the `/etc/rc.d/diskgrow.sh` command to the end of the `/etc/rc.d/rc.local` script so that it will be executed at next boot.